Clients struggling to share access to their

 Only assign these roles if someone handles budgets or reporting.
 Otherwise, skip this step to reduce risk.

-Step 6.
-For each asset you assign (e.g., an Ad Account), select the appropriate permissions.
+Step 5.
+Choose which asset to assign (e.g., an Ad Account), and select the appropriate permissions.

 For Ads Manager access, you’ll choose between: